User Guides v3.0

 Controller Latch

-Transforms an incoming MIDI controller button or pedal press to a sequencer of controller values.
+A sequence of controller values.
 On each press of the source controller button/pedal the next value in the sequencer will be generated as a new controller event.

 This filter is intended for cycling through VST parameters that have discrete values rather than continuous controller values.
 Eg: this could be used to assign a push button to toggle a VST parameter on/off.